Myers Industries (MYE) versus The Competition Critical Review

 |Myers Industries Competitors

-Myers Industries’ competitors have higher revenue and earnings than Myers Industries.
-Myers Industries is trading at a higher price-to-earnings ratio than its competitors, indicating that it is currently more expensive than other companies in its industry.
+Myers Industries’ peers have higher revenue and earnings than Myers Industries.
+Myers Industries is trading at a higher price-to-earnings ratio than its peers, indicating that it is currently more expensive than other companies in its industry.

 Profitability

-This table compares Myers Industries and its competitors’ net margins, return on equity and return on assets.
+This table compares Myers Industries and its peers’ net margins, return on equity and return on assets.

 |Net Margins